Condragulations: Production

-The original version of the song "Condragulations" appears on the studio album You're a Winner, Baby (2020).
+The original version of "Condragulations", which is inspired by one of RuPaul's catchphrases, appears on the studio album You're a Winner, Baby (2020).
+Gottmik's verse for the song addresses her gender identity and dysphoria.
+She also discusses the topics in the Werk Room and on Untucked.

-Sims has appeared on the show several times.
-He was a guest judge and choreographer on the eighth season's "Bitch Perfect" (2016), the twelfth season's "Viva Drag Vegas" (2020), and the thirteenth season's "Social Media: The Unverified Rusical" (2021).
-Additionally, he was solely guest choreographer on the seventh season's "Glamazonian Airways" (2015), the twelfth season's "Madonna: The Unauthorized Rusical" (2020), and the thirteenth season's "Gettin' Lucky" (2021).
+Sims was a guest judge and choreographer on the eighth season's "Bitch Perfect" (2016), the twelfth season's "Viva Drag Vegas" (2020), and the thirteenth season's "Social Media: The Unverified Rusical" (2021).
+He was solely guest choreographer on the seventh season's "Glamazonian Airways" (2015), the twelfth season's "Madonna: The Unauthorized Rusical" (2020), and the thirteenth season's "Gettin' Lucky" (2021).
 On the sixth season (2021) of RuPaul's Drag Race All Stars, Sims was a guest judge and choreographer on "Halftime Headliners" and solely a guest choreographer on the finale "This Is Our Country".